Skip to main content

 Workflow:

 2. If the solution is clear, respond.
-Otherwise, submit code snippets to inspect or clarify any ambiguity, focusing on pre-defined objects as needed.
+Otherwise, submit code via the `python` tool call to inspect or clarify any ambiguity{% if has_global_resources %}, focusing on pre-defined objects as needed{% endif %}.

 2. If the solution is clear, respond.
-Otherwise, submit code snippets to inspect or clarify any ambiguity.
+Otherwise, submit code snippets to inspect or clarify any ambiguity{% if has_global_resources %}, focusing on pre-defined objects as needed{% endif %}.

 4. Iterate until ready to output the result.